11 Surprising Signs Your Partner is a Keeper

 You’ve been apart and your relationship has thrived

 Whether you weathered a romance across an ocean for a year or spent a few vacations apart, a successful time away from one another is revealing.
 “A healthy relationship is one where you love to be together, but can survive if you’re apart,” says Spira.
 You can live you own lives, missing one another across the miles, and still grow as a couple.
 See if you can stay connected through Skype, FaceTime, emails, calls, or texts.
 “If he seems not to want to maintain contact, then he may turn to someone who’s near, and this could be a style later on that turns into an extramarital affair,” says Dr. Walkup.
 But also remember, it’s ok if he isn’t in touch constantly and is giving you some space.
 “If he isn’t texting you 24/7, but wants you to have a good time, you’ll know he cares more about your happiness than in controlling you and your calendar,” says Spira.
-Here are tips for staying connected to your partner when you have to be apart.

 You make future plans